Williams Pinball CPU/Computer Board Repair

 Once I had the display wired up, I could read (one digit at a time) "2535" on the Player 1 display.
 This is the model number of the machine.
 It showed that this circuit was correctly reading the CPU's numeric data.
 Woohoo!

-The initial connection of the decoded LED display to the CPU board.
-Note the
+The initial connection of the decoded LED display

-and no high voltage is needed.
+display, and no high voltage is needed.

 Another interface that is multiplexed is the lamp matrix.
 On the playfield, at the intersection of each row and column of the matrix is a light bulb in series with a diode.
 It occurred to me that a standard LED dot matrix could be a compact tester for the lamp matrix.
 As a quick test, I used some quick clips to connect 1J6 and 1J7's pins to the pins of the dot matrix.
 When I powered up the board and reset the CPU board, I was rewarded with the glittering attract mode light show on the dot matrix display.
 Neat to see the idea actually work.

-As a quick test, I used some quick clips to connect 1J6 and 1J7 to the 5x8 LED matrix.
+As a quick test, I used some quick clips to connect

-The CPU board can interface to this display without any additional components.
+can interface to this display without any

 By putting the CPU board into lamp test,